StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

 ## Install Dockerflow
 Instructions for installing Dockerflow can be found on the main page of the repo: https://github.com/googlegenomics/dockerflow

-## Design structure of tasks in workflow
+## Design structure of workflow tasks

 **Pattern 1**: If you want to run all task serially, you do not need to describe any branching pattern and can leave the branching section out of your workflow file.